-If you have no insurance, or if a balance remains on your account after your insurance has paid, Holland Hospital routinely sends a statement or letter to inform you of the status of your account.
+If you do not have insurance, or if a balance remains on your account after your insurance has paid, Holland Hospital routinely sends a statement or letter to inform you of the status of your account.
 These monthly statements or letters contain important information about the services that were rendered, a listing of all payments and adjustments made since the last statement, and important messages or instructions related to status or condition of your account.

 What services did I receive and when?

 Your first statement will include the date, description and amount of the charges for services rendered to you.
 Each monthly statement thereafter will include changes to your account such as any additional charges, payments from you or your insurance, or any adjustments or allowances applied to your account since your last statement.

 How much did my insurance pay?

 Your statement will show the payments made by your insurance as of the date of the statement.
 You may receive an Explanation of Benefits (EOB) from your insurance explaining exactly what services were paid and how much was paid.
 It will also tell you if any portion was assigned as "Patient Responsibility", such as yearly deductibles, coinsurance or co-pay amounts.
 If you did not receive an EOB or you have questions about information on your EOB, please contact your insurance company directly.

 Your insurance was billed for the services you received.
 Insurance companies will process and pay claims right away.
 However, if after two weeks your insurance has not yet paid your claim it could mean that they are having difficulty processing your claim, or may need additional information from you to complete their processing, such as Coordination of Benefits, accident details, student status, etc. The hospital does not have access to your insurance policy information; therefore, we are unable to answer questions related to your specific coverage.
 If you would like an update of the status of your claim, we suggest that you call your insurance as quickly as possible.